nsmsaran/Finance-Tracker/README.md

 # Personal Finance Tracker 💰

 Hi!
-I'm Saranya, and this is my Python-based Personal Finance Tracker project.
+I'm **Saranya**, and this is my Python-based Personal Finance Tracker project.
 It is a simple command-line application that helps users manage their income and expenses in an organized way.

 ---